B. 1980, Cleveland, Ohio

 She is also an avid distance runner and teaches indoor cycling at The Monster Cycle in NYC.
 She lives in Brooklyn, NY with her partner, Brenden Beecy, and their cat Toru.
 She can be found on instagram at @erikaneola and @witchontherun.

-I am constantly composing images, even if I do not have a camera with me.
+I have always been a photographer, even before I owned a camera, always searching for that one special moment to remember an interaction, an event, or even a person by.
 I was drawn to photography because of its duality: it has the ability to be an almost accurate depiction of reality, but it is always affected by the point of view of the photographer.
 Therefore, photographs are not, in the purest sense, truths but are a skewed representation of truth through the eyes of the photographer.
 This is achieved by the choice in composition or a direct manipulation of the subject matter.
 In addition, the subject is reduced by the transmission of the light to the film plane making every photograph a copy of reality.
 A print becomes a copy of a copy.
 And so on.
 The medium itself is a visual xerox.
-I feel drawn to both aspects of photography and strive for my work to express this duality.
+I feel drawn to both aspects of photography (the truth and non-truthiness of it) and strive for my work to express this duality.

 Like Robert Frank I am interested in the American landscape and what makes a place if not its people?
-Our modern landscape still holds clues of previous generations and these shine brighter against our new banal surroundings of glass & faceless facades.
+I enjoy photographing the impact of human beings on their environments, almost exclusively without the actual presence of a human being in the frame.
+By examining the new environments created by people (humans), it becomes clear that our modern landscape still holds clues of previous generations and these shine brighter against our new banal surroundings of glass & faceless facades.
 I seek out and am drawn to items that represent a time when hard work relied on hands and not machines: handpainted signs, clothes lines, old cars, etc.